Parents Demand Comic-Based TV Shows Tone Down Adult Content

 The report found that these movies with very strong Christian content outperformed movies with non-Christian or anti-Christian content by 2.5 to 1.

 Do you think these statistical facts should be ignored?Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!